Nanooks fall to Seattle Pacific in GNAC road opener

-SEATTLE – The University of Alaska Fairbanks volleyball team fell to conference for Seattle Pacific in four sets in on Thursday night.
+The University of Alaska Fairbanks volleyball team fell to Seattle Pacific in four sets in on Thursday night.

 Seattle Pacific (3-8, 1-2 Great Northwest Athletic Conference) took the opening set with a 27-25 victory before the Nanooks (11-4, 1-2) rallied to even the match with a 25-15 second set win.
 But sets three and four — both competitive to the finish — went to SPU, 25-20 and 25-23.